Trinary Decision Trees for handling missing data: Introduction

-The trinary decision tree for missing value handling (henceforth Trinary tree) introduced in this paper has four important attributes: \begin{itemize} \item It does not assume that missing data points contain any information about the response \item It can handle missing values in predictions even if it was trained on a data set with no missing data \item It maintains the interpretability of a standard decision tree \item It produces locally unbiased estimators of tree node values - which the other algorithms do not necessarily do \end{itemize} The first three are apparent from the algorithm, which is presented in Section ~\ref{sec:algorithm}, whereas the fourth one is proven in Section ~\ref{sec:bias}.
+The trinary decision tree for missing value handling (henceforth Trinary tree) introduced in this paper has four important attributes: \begin{compactitem} \item It does not assume that missing data points contain any information about the response \item It can handle missing values in predictions even if it was trained on a data set with no missing data \item It maintains the interpretability of a standard decision tree \item It produces locally unbiased estimators of tree node values - which the other algorithms do not necessarily do \end{compactitem}

+The first three are apparent from the algorithm, which is presented in Section ~\ref{sec:algorithm}, whereas the fourth one is proven in Section ~\ref{sec:bias}.
 In Section ~\ref{sec:numerical}, the algorithm is tested against its peers with real data sets.